How I Grow Garlic For Big Yields Every Year

 Garlic leaves start dying from the bottom up (which is totally normal, and a sign they’re nearly ready to harvest), and each green leaf above equates to one paper wrapper around the bulb.
 So, you don’t want to wait for all the leaves to die, which would leave you with garlic that has no paper wrapper (leading to shorter storage time).

-Once your leaves start signaling that it may be go time, follow these in-depth guides to learn how to harvest, cure, and store them properly:
+Once your leaves start signaling that it may be go time, follow these guides to learn how to harvest, cure, and store them properly:

 What if it’s too late to plant garlic now?